cabal-club/cabal-cli/README.md

 ## Commands
 ```
-/list
+/channels
-   display a channel listing
+   display channels you can join
 /change <channel>
    change channels
 /nick <new nick>